reh3376/ignition_tools/README.md

 **Version**: 0.2.1 | **Phase**: 9.2 Complete - Core Module Infrastructure | **Status**: Production Ready

 IGN Scripts is an intelligent, AI-enhanced development platform for Ignition SCADA systems that combines script generation, code intelligence, module development, and industrial automation capabilities into a unified ecosystem.
-With the
+With the ability to plug directly into the Ignition framework to offer highly relevant services that are not currently avaliable to the platform.

 ## 🏭 **Core Services & Capabilities**